 1. Avoid ATM Fees

 ATM fees can add up quickly.
 One of the ways we have saved money over the years is by using credit unions.
 My nationwide bank was going to charge me $5 each time I used an ATM.
 And that doesn’t include fees from the bank that owns the ATM.
 With my credit union, we didn’t pay ATM fees at all.

 Another option is to see if your bank participates in the Global ATM Alliance.
 If it does, you can avoid ATM and bank fees.
-For example, if you have Bank of America in the United States and are traveling to the UK, you can avoid bank fees by using Barclays ATMS.
-Call or email your bank to ask which ATMs you can use in the country you’re visiting.
+For example, if you have Bank of America in the United States and are traveling to the UK, you can avoid bank fees by using Barclays ATM’s.
+Call or email your bank to ask which ATM’s you can use in the country you’re visiting.

 Regardless of what bank you use, make sure you know the charges before you leave home to avoid surprises on your statement.

 I’ve traveled to over two-dozen countries in the last few years and managed to get by without having anything stolen—until earlier this year.
 A few weeks before we moved back to the United States from South Africa my husband’s wallet was stolen.
 Because we were headed back to America soon, we had allowed some of my cards to expire and hadn’t replaced them yet.
 So, when his debit cards were stolen—I didn’t have my cards either.
 We didn’t have access to the majority of our money.

 Thankfully, we were able to have someone deposit money into the one account I had a debit card for and managed to get by until we got back to the States.
 But, it was a big lesson learned.
 It is important to always have multiple ways to access your money—especially when overseas.
 Here are some additional tips:

 - If you share bank accounts with someone you are traveling with, make sure that you both have your cards.